ia-toki/toki-style-guides/problem-tagging/README.md

         * Pick this tag if the solution needs segment tree with <ins>lazy propagation</ins>.
       * `:prefix sum`
         * Pick this tag if prefix sum is the <ins>main idea</ins> of the solution.
-        * Don't pick this tag if prefix sum is just for optimizing e.g. larger DP transition.
+        * Don't pick this tag if prefix sum is not the main idea.
+For example:
+          * It is just for optimizing larger DP transition.
+          * It is used inside `searching: two pointers` solution.
       * `:stack` / `:deque` / `:heap` / `:binary search tree`
         * Pick these tags if they are used for nontrivially as part of a larger solution.
-Example: stack is used as a monotonic stack to optimize a DP solutio.
+Example: stack is used as a monotonic stack to optimize a DP solution.

    - `dynamic programming`
      * `:combinatorics`